-During socialisation, it is about to share experiences to create tacit knowledge, such as shared mental models and technical skills.
-This process also includes observation, imitation, and practice.
+During socialisation, individuals share experiences to create and disseminate tacit knowledge, such as shared mental models and technical skills.
+This mode of knowledge conversion involves processes like observation, imitation, and hands-on practice, allowing individuals to learn from one another in an intuitive and informal manner.

-In the process of internalisation, embodying explicit knowledge into tacit knowledge.
-It is closely related to 'learning by doing'.
-Normally, knowledge is verbalised or diagrammed into documents or oral stories.
+The process of internalisation involves integrating explicit knowledge into tacit knowledge, a concept closely aligned with 'learning by doing'.
+Typically, this involves converting knowledge that has been captured in documents or conveyed through oral stories into personal, tacit understanding through practical application and experience.